9 Benefits of Database Marketing That Will Get You Excited

 With Facebook messenger, consumers have a direct, one-to-one communication channel with the brands they love.
 Compared to email marketing where messages can seem generalized, messenger marketing gives the feel of a one-on-one, personalized conversation.
 As an added benefit, marketers are seeing over 80 to 90 percent open rates with messenger broadcasts.
 By building a database of messenger subscribers, small businesses are beginning compete with big brands and forming personal relationships with customers.

 3. It’s a Great Source for Customer Feedback!

-I recently received this personalized email from Facebook.
-Notice they referred to me by name and finished their survey request with "for you".
+Take, for example, this personalized email from Facebook.
+Notice they referenced a first name and finished their survey request with "for you."

 A marketing database (in Facebook's case, a database of their advertisers) comes in handy when looking to gather insights about the quality of a company’s products, apps or services.
 People want to engage in conversations with brands now more than ever.
 Leverage this trend and create marketing campaigns geared towards gathering feedback directly from customers.